 1. WHY IS THERE A NEED FOR PEOPLE TO REGISTER WITH SAMAR AND JOIN THE BE THE MATCH REGISTRY?

+Every four minutes, one person is diagnosed with a blood cancer.
+Every 10 minutes, someone dies from a blood cancer.
+Thatís more than six people each hour, or 148 people each day.
+Patients are searching for a cure.
+It could be you.
 Thousands of patients with blood cancers like leukemia and lymphoma, sickle cell and other life-threatening diseases depend on the Be The Match Registry® to find a match to save their life.

 Patients need donors who are a genetic match (HLA).
 Even with a registry of millions, many patients cannot find a match.
 Donors with diverse racial or ethnic backgrounds are especially needed.

 SAMAR is an official partner of the Be The Match Registry and coordinates marrow registry drives to add more volunteer donors to the registry, thereby increasing the chances of patients in need finding a matching donor.
 SAMAR’s focus is minorities with an emphasis on South Asians.

 A marrow transplant is a life-saving treatment for people with blood cancers like leukemia and lymphoma, sickle cell and other life-threatening diseases.
 First, patients undergo chemotherapy and sometimes radiation to destroy their diseased marrow.
 Then a donor's healthy blood-forming cells are given directly into the patient's bloodstream, where they can begin to function and multiply.